dnth/dnth.github.io/content/portfolio/deploy_gpt_hf_models_on_telegram/index.md

 ```
 On `line 22` we are loading the GPT model directly from the [EleutherAI model hub](https://huggingface.co/EleutherAI) and serving the predictions on the Space.

-Below is a running live demo of the Gradio app hosted on Hugging Face Space.
+Check out the running demo app on my [Space](https://huggingface.co/spaces/dnth/gpt-j-6B).
-Try them out 👇
+Or try them out 👇

 <iframe src="https://hf.space/embed/dnth/gpt-j-6B/+" frameBorder="0" width="800" height="900" title="Gradio app" class="container p-0 flex-grow space-iframe" allow="accelerometer; ambient-light-sensor; autoplay; battery; camera; document-domain; encrypted-media; fullscreen; geolocation; gyroscope; layout-animations; legacy-image-formats; magnetometer; microphone; midi; oversized-images; payment; picture-in-picture; publickey-credentials-get; sync-xhr; usb; vr ; wake-lock; xr-spatial-tracking" sandbox="allow-forms allow-modals allow-popups allow-popups-to-escape-sandbox allow-same-origin allow-scripts allow-downloads"></iframe>

-Every Gradio interface comes with an API that you can use to access the app from outside Gradio via API calls.
+Gradio apps come with an API endpoint that you can use to access the app from elsewhere.
+For example, I've used this feature to get model predictions on my Android app [here](https://dicksonneoh.com/portfolio/how_to_deploy_od_models_on_android_with_flutter/).

-Clicking on "view the api" button at the bottom of the Space brings you to the API [page](https://hf.space/embed/dnth/gpt-j-6B/api).
+To view the API, click on "view the api" button at the bottom of the Space.
+It brings you to the API [page](https://hf.space/embed/dnth/gpt-j-6B/api) that shows you how to use the endpoint.

-All we need to do now is send a `POST` request to access the GPT-J model prediction and wrap that in a `Python` function.
+All we need to do now is send a `POST` request from our Telegram bot to access the GPT-J model prediction.

 ```python
 def get_gpt_response(text):